Visiting Japan? Don't Miss the 'Land of Immortals'

 The Okinawa Prefecture is a group of 160 islands spread out across 250 miles south of Japan.
-Okinawa is the main island, located about a three-hour flight from Tokyo.
-These islands are a popular tourist destination for Japanese, Chinese and other Asian tourists — and it should be on your list too.
+Okinawa is the main island, located about a three-hour flight from Tokyo or Hong Kong.
+These islands are a popular tourist destination for Japanese, Chinese and other Asian tourists -- and it should be on your list too.

 Here our Travelzoo team in Japan offers their tips on why you should add Okinawa to a vacation to Asia.

 1. You'll feel like you're on a whole different vacation.

 Okinawa is the Yang to the Yin of a trip to Japan.
 Things here run on Oki time, a definite change of pace from the hyper-fast schedule of mainland Japan.
 The culture, food and history are distinct from Japan as well.
 Most flights land in Naha, on the southern part of the main island of Okinawa.
 The capital city is also a popular cruise port, with cruise lines such as Celebrity, Silversea and Royal Caribbean docking here.

 For the highest variety of dining, nightlife and culture options, stay in Naha.
 For more of a luxury escape, head off to Nago and Onna in the northern part of the island to find bigger resorts such as the Ritz-Carlton and Marriott.

 The main island is small enough that you can get around with a rental car and see the top sights like Nakijin Castle and Manza Cape in a couple of days.
 Then you'll want to venture to the outer islands for unspoiled beaches, incredible diving and authentic culture.